sahibnoorchahal239-glitch/portfolio-vs-sp500/README.md

-# portfolio-vs-sp500
-A Python project that tests a simple question: if I hand-pick 5 stocks, do I actually beat just buying an index fund?
 # My Portfolio vs. the S&P 500

 A Python project that tests a simple question: **if I hand-pick 5 stocks, do I actually beat just buying an index fund?**